 Ontologies in RDF schema specify the semantics of classes and properties in a vocabulary and let the reasoner and the SPARQL (pronounced "sparkle", a recursive acronym for SPARQL Protocol and RDF Query Language) engine infer additional facts but they do not provide means to specify structural constraints.
 For example, in RDF one can state that every aircraft has a wingspan and a weight, but one cannot state that every aircraft in the knowledge base must have asserted in the knowledge base its wingspan and its weight.
 SHACL is a recent W3C recommendation to overcome this limitation.
 A SHACL processor takes a data graph (some part of a knowledge graph) and a shapes graph (a set of structural constraints encoded in RDF) as input and checks whether the data adheres to the constraints and produces a validation report (also in RDF) describing all violations.
+Validating other data (described later in the text) against SHACL constraints is proposed for future research.

 The UML-to-RDFS/SHACL mapper will create RDF schema from the aeronautical exchange models and thus specify the semantics but it will not create instance data for a specific traffic situation.
 To create instance data (data related to a specific situation) it is necessary to translate the existing data sources into RDF.
 In this project the instance data will be created manually based on various data sources.
 Automatic translation of instance data will be preferable in the actual system, however, for the small-scale concept assessment purposes manual creation will be sufficient.
 Instance data will be created for a single en-route sector in Swiss airspace (LSAZM567, Figure 16) because the ATCOs participating in the concept evaluation will be Swiss controllers from Skyguide.
 Airspace data will be gathered from the Swiss Aeronautical Information Publication (AIP) and traffic information from the OpenSky Network (OSN) and DDR2.
 Traffic information will be based on the AIRAC 1907 as it represents the pre-COVID traffic well.
-Other data, such as aircraft performance or Letters of Agreement data, will also be added to the knowledge graph.
+Other data (such as aircraft performance, Letters of Agreement data, ML training statistics and predictions, more datalink data) will also be added to the knowledge graph.
 For this data, however, exchange models do not exist so they will have to be directly defined in RDF or by using custom UML diagrams.
-All instance data will be checked for consistency with the schema by an automatic conformance checker.
 Apache Jena will be used to store and query the knowledge-graph.